artificiallama/ner/README.md

 # NER for AISC ML Ops

-A deployable Named Entity Recognition tool (A team (four members) project for Aggregate Intellect's workshop in April, 2020).
+A deployable Named Entity Recognition tool (A team project for Aggregate Intellect's workshop in April, 2020).
+The team consisted of four members.

 ```bash
 cd src/bert